planetoryd/netns-proxy/readme.md

 ## use with mullvad-browser

-0. enter netns with `sudo -E ip netns exec base_p sudo -E -u $LOGNAME fish` (this should maximally avoid altering execution environment, without using a VM)
+0. enter netns with `netnsp-main exec --ns base_p`
 1. run `./start-mullvad-browser.desktop -p` and create your profiles, name them, `i2p` and `base_p`
 2. use `./start-mullvad-browser.desktop -p base_p` next time